 The central site will officially inform you of the outcome of your application.
 This decision should be with you within 120 days of the date on which your application was accepted but, in certain circumstances, this period may have to be extended – see paragraph 3.2.

-10.9 What happens if my business is named on an application submitted in another member state of the EU?
+10.9 Find out what happens if your business is named on an application submitted in an EU member state

-If HMRC are informed that your business forms part of an application submitted in another member state, an audit may be necessary.
+If HMRC are informed that your business forms part of an application submitted in an EU member state, an audit may be necessary.
 If an audit or visit is required, you will be contacted by HMRC to make the necessary arrangements.

 If the recommendation to authorise is accepted by the AEO Central Site and no information has been received from other member states that might affect our decision to grant AEO, then the authorisation letter will be sent to you in hard copy.
 An electronic copy will also be emailed to you, accompanied by the AEO logo.